bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 browsers.

-Finally, you explored browser-specific settings that you can add to your CSS code to ensure it\'s compatible and works properly with particular browsers.
+Finally, you explored browser-specific settings that you can add to your CSS code to ensure it&apos;s compatible and works properly with particular browsers.
 Well done.

 ### What are some CSS bugs you have struggled with?

-Now it\'s time to discuss some of the challenges that you had with your fellow learners.
+Now it&apos;s time to discuss some of the challenges that you had with your fellow learners.

 -   Which CSS bug did you struggle with the most?